 - Android: Play Store > Tap your account (top right) > Settings > Network Preferences > Auto-update Apps > Over Wi-Fi only

-9. Set data alerts
+9. Set data usage alerts

-11. Be cautious on a cruise
+11. Be cautious on cruises

 To avoid a surprise bill: